yiyulics/CSEC/README.md

     year        =   {2024}
 }
 ```
-Should you have any questions, please feel free to contact me at [yiyuli.cs@my.cityu.edu.hk](mailto:yiyuli.cs@my.cityu.edu.hk).
+Should you have any questions, feel free to post an issue or contact me at [yiyuli.cs@my.cityu.edu.hk](mailto:yiyuli.cs@my.cityu.edu.hk).

 ## :sparkles: Acknowledgements